-St Francis de Sales College offers this accelerated program in Year 9 to enable best preparation for SACE Stage 1.
+We offer this accelerated program in Year 9 to enable best preparation for SACE Stage 1.
 The course therefore increases the grammar functions and Kanji taught in readiness for Stage 1 Japanese the following year (as a Year 10 student).
 Students in Year 11 the following year have the option to complete Stage 2 or choose to continue at a Stage 1 level.

 - > Shopping

 - > Going out

-- > Life in the city and life in the country
+- > Life in the city and life in the country.